doctrine/mongodb-odm/docs/en/reference/indexes.rst

    too long.
 -
    **dropDups** - If a unique index is being created and duplicate values exist, drop all but one duplicate value.
+This option is deprecated and will be dropped without replacement in 2.0.
 -
    **background** - Create indexes in the background while other operations are taking place.
 By default, index creation happens